7hekaka/newcytosim/doc/sim/commands.md

 # Cytosim commands

-Cytosim expects a succession of commands in its configuration file, following this syntax:
+The normal syntax of a command is:

-     COMMAND ARGUMENT1 ARGUMENT2 ...
+     COMMAND ARGUMENT1 ARGUMENT2
      {
          PARAMETER = VALUE1, VALUE2, ...;
          ...
      }

-where `COMMAND` is the name of the command, with `ARGUMENTS` separated by space, and parameters defined within curly braces `{}`.
+where `COMMAND` is the name of the command, with `ARGUMENTS` separated by space, and followed by a curly braced `{}` block of parameter specifications.

-For any simulation, you will need to use these **essential commands**:
+Some commands offer a short syntax:

+     COMMAND ARGUMENT1 ARGUMENT2

+### Essential commands

  Command        | Description
  ---------------|-----------------------------------------------------